hampoelz/Capacitor-BrowserView/README.md

 addListener: (eventName: string, callback: (args: any[]) => void) => void
 ```

-Listens to `eventName` and calls `callback(args...)` when a new message arrives from the capacitor layer.
+Listens to `eventName` and calls `callback(args...)` when a new message arrives from the Capacitor layer.

 | Param           | Type                               |
 | --------------- | ---------------------------------- |